|A street in Ollantaytambo|

 • Small day pack to carry your rain gear, sunglasses, hat, sunscreen, insect repellent, camera, water bottles or CamelBak

 • Hiking boots that are well worn in

 • Hiking poles are provided by our operator for the entire program

 • A pair of comfortable shoes, sandals or crocs to wear around the camp

-• One complete change of clothing per day including pants, t-shirts, socks, and underwear.
+• A couple of quick-dry tops and pants, socks, and underwear.
 Some have

 suggested only 2 pair of zip-off hiking pants

 • Personal toiletries, including baby wipes, and medications